 - Do you have parking lot gates or garage doorways to control?

 Larger installations may contain more than one site.
-Manage the access control system over a secure network and lets you control the security of your locations from a central point.
-Another differentiation in access control systems is that the gap between free exit and controlled exits.
+Manage the access control system over a secure network and control the security of your locations from a central point.
+Another differentiation in access control systems is that the gap between free exits and controlled exits.

-Free exit system- No authorization needed for leaving a secure place.
-The machine detects someone approaching an exit and unlocks the doorway, or even has a release button or bar which makes it possible for people to leave.
+Free exit system- You don’t need any authorization to leave a secure place.
+Instead, the machine detects someone approaching an exit and unlocks the doorway or even has a release button or bar, making it possible for people to leave.

 There are numerous choices and lots of elements to think about before building and designing a secure network.
-But remember these five access control system components as the procedure is straightforward.
+But remember these access control system components below as the procedure is straightforward.

-Entry-A method for users to differentiate themselves or a way to unlock the door from the secure side.
+- Entry-A method for users to differentiate themselves or a way to unlock the door from the safe side.

-In most locking methods, the lock gets released with a physical object (for instance, a stand-alone lock, key, combination, and, fingerprint) or a mix of all.
-Examples, proximity readers, key switch, digital keypads, along with biometric readers.
+In most locking methods, the lock gets released with a physical object (for instance, a stand-alone lock, key, combination, and fingerprint) or a mix of all.
+Examples, proximity readers, key switches, digital keypads, along with biometric readers.

-These devices are set onto the outside (secured side) both over the casing of the doorway or on the wall close to the door.
-If you need assistance with your access control panel please call or visit us.
+You can set these devices on the outside (secured side), over the doorway, or on the wall close to the door.
+If you need assistance with your door access control systems panel, please call or visit us.